Skip to Content

 Lavender

 Creating a border with Phenomenal Lavender, for instance, will make a beautiful landscape and keep the neighborhood cats out of your garden at the same time.
-Find multi-packs of Phenomenal Lavender on amazon.

 9 – Pennyroyal

-The Pennyroyal plant is a good ground cover for your yard as it lays down roots wherever it lands.
+The Pennyroyal plant is a good ground cover for your yard, as it lays down roots wherever it lands.
 It can flourish in full sun or partial shade.

 10 – Rosemary

-If you are trying to repel cats in your yard naturally, it is best to try any of these plants first.
-It is much easier to deal with a plant that grows freely than trying to deal with pesticides that could hurt cats and other animals that they might come in contact with.
+In general, it is much easier to deal with a plant that grows freely than trying to deal with pesticides that could hurt cats and other animals that they might come in contact with.

 Share this post: